Table of Contents

 FAQ 3: How can I make swamp soup less spicy?

-If you prefer a milder version of swamp soup:
+If you prefer a milder version of swamp soup: Here are some tips to use when you want to make your swamp soup less spicy:

 FAQ 4: Can I freeze swamp soup?